swapnil233/Dynamic_Dashboard/README.md

 - Show a list of user's collections
 - Implement movie deletion feature from collections page
 - Design "add to collection" popups
+- Let users filter their search by movies, series or episodes using the OMDB API param 'type'

 # Future:
 - Movies collections pagination